mapattacker/text-mining-and-social-networks/textbasics.rst

   from sklearn.feature_extraction.text import CountVectorizer

   # Fit
+  # Learn a vocabulary dictionary of all tokens in the raw documents.
   vect = CountVectorizer().fit(X_train)
   print vect.get_feature_names() # give a list of feature names

+  # Transform
+  # Transform documents to document-term matrix.
   X_train_vectorized = vect.transform(X_train)
   print vect.vocabulary_ # gives a dict of feature names with frequency print vect.vocabulary_.items() # gives pairs of key values in tuples instead, within a list